About Musicians Contact

 Musicians Contact has been connecting musicians and bands together for over 45 years, from club and casual groups, to traveling bands, to concert and recording acts.

 Sterling Howard was a young rock vocalist playing Hollywood clubs in the late sixties.
 Finding the right band members was always a challenge.
 There were no magazines or papers at this time for players to connect with each other.
 Sterling realized there was a need for a contact service, so he opened an office upstairs in the Whisky a GoGo.
 The idea was an immediate hit.
-By distributing flyers on the Sunset Strip and posting ads in music stores, a large number of musicians and bands soon began connecting at the new referral service.
+By distributing flyers on the Sunset Strip and posting musician classifieds in music stores, a large number of musicians and bands soon began connecting at the new referral service.

 Within a year the office was moved to a larger location.
 In the early 1970’s, traveling bands found members as they passed through California and as word spread, groups from other states called for replacements.
 Full time working cover acts became more popular, hiring players for road gigs.